-God’s call, a call that was wholly shared by his wife, was a call “to raise up a people who would take seriously the mission of Christ to reach the lost”.
-The questions were many…How was he to do this?
+God’s call, a call that was wholly shared by his wife, was a call “to raise up a people who would take seriously the mission of Christ to reach the lost.”
+The questions were many.
+How was he to do this?
 Where was he to do this?
 And with whom?
 And certainly, when was he to do this?

 How?
-God said that he was to focus sharply and singularly on His Son…Pastor Doug was to allow God to fashion him by His Spirit..
+God said that Doug was to focus sharply and singularly on Jesus.
+Pastor Doug was to allow God to fashion him by His Spirit.
 And he was to be fully founded in His Word.

 Where?
-God said that Columbia had many people who were disconnected… disconnected from Him, disconnected from the Church, disconnected from people.
+God said that Columbia had many people who were disconnected — disconnected from Him, disconnected from the Church, disconnected from people.
 The harvest field of Columbia was ripe!

 With Whom?
 Doug sensed God’s specific leading to look outside his present church.
 God was raising up a people who were mostly nameless and faceless to Doug.
-God was asking Doug to be faithful to His call, and letting Doug know that he would find the people, and they would find him.
+God was asking Doug to be faithful to His call, and let Doug know that he would find the people, and they would find him.

-Within a few months, we outgrew the Ramada Inn, and joined forces with former members of Crossroads Christian Center to occupy their meeting place in Vandiver Square.
-Before long, CenterPoint outgrew that location as well, and this blessing from God led us to our current home in the Kelly Plaza building, where we expanded our space twice in a period of two years to enlarge our worship, fellowship and children’s areas.
+Within a few months, CenterPoint outgrew the Ramada Inn, and joined forces with former members of Crossroads Christian Center to occupy their meeting place in Vandiver Square.
+Before long, CenterPoint outgrew that location as well, and this blessing from God led to a more permanent home in the Kelly Plaza building.
+The church expanded that space twice over the course of fifteen years to enlarge the worship, fellowship, and children’s areas.

-It is our founding pastor’s desire to build not merely one church, but a network of churches who will together affect Columbia.
+It was CenterPoint’s founding pastor’s desire to build not merely one church, but a network of churches who will together affect Columbia.
 CenterPoint is but the first of many.
-Each will be autonomous, but connected in mission with the others.
-In all that we are and ever hope to be, in all that we do we must remember that our mission while involving us, is not about us.
+Each will be autonomous yet connected in mission with the others.
+In 2015 CenterPoint raised up pastoral leadership to plant their first church in Columbia’s 1st Ward.
+LegacyPoint was launched!
+In all that we are and ever hope to be, in all that we do, we must remember that our mission, while involving us, is not about us.
 It is about Him and accomplishing His mission and advancing His kingdom here on earth.

 To God be the glory!